newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 }'
 ```

-3. You can use multiple language models simultaneously by adding multiple language attributes in your request metadata.
-Here an example.
+3. You can also use multiple language models simultaneously by adding multiple language attributes in your request metadata.
+Here is an example for extracting text from an image containing both English and Spanish.

 ![Spanish Image](https://demo622.s3.amazonaws.com/english-spanish.jpg)